Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 7-3 against the spread and 7-3 overall in their last 10 contests.
+- The Celtics are 8-2 against the spread and 8-2 overall over their last 10 games.

-- In their past 10 games, the Celtics have hit the over five times.
+- Five of Celtics' past 10 contests have gone over the total.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.